Norway: Politics and government

 Through the Council of State, a privy council presided over by the monarch, the prime minister and the cabinet meet at the Royal Palace and formally consult the Monarch.
-All government bills need the formal approval by the monarch before and after introduction to Parliament.
-The Council reviews and approves all of the monarch's actions as head of state.
-Although all government and parliamentary acts are decided beforehand, the privy council is an example of symbolic gesture the king retains.
+All government bills need formal approval by the monarch before and after introduction to Parliament.
+The Council approves all of the monarch's actions as head of state.

-Members of the Storting are directly elected from party-lists proportional representation in nineteen plural-member constituencies in a national multi-party system.
+Members of the Storting are directly elected from party-list proportional representation in nineteen multiwinner voting constituencies in a national multi-party system.
 Historically, both the Norwegian Labour Party and Conservative Party have played leading political roles.
 In the early 21st century, the Labour Party has been in power since the 2005 election, in a Red–Green Coalition with the Socialist Left Party and the Centre Party.

-Since 2005, both the Conservative Party and the Progress Party have won numerous seats in the Parliament, but not sufficient in the 2009 general election to overthrow the coalition.
-Commentators have pointed to the poor co-operation between the opposition parties, including the Liberals and the Christian Democrats.
-Jens Stoltenberg, the leader of the Labour Party, continued to have the necessary majority through his multi-party alliance to continue as PM until 2013.
+Since 2005, both the Conservative Party and the Progress Party have won numerous seats in the Parliament.

-In national elections in September 2013, voters ended eight years of Labour rule.
-Two political parties, Høyre and Fremskrittspartiet, elected on promises of tax cuts, more spending on infrastructure and education, better services and stricter rules on immigration, formed a government.
-Coming at a time when Norway's economy is in good condition with low unemployment, the rise of the right appeared to be based on other issues.
+In national elections in September 2013, two political parties, Høyre and Fremskrittspartiet, were elected on promises of tax cuts, more spending on infrastructure and education, better services and stricter rules on immigration, formed a government.
 Erna Solberg became prime minister, the second female prime minister after Gro Harlem Brundtland and the first conservative prime minister since Jan P. Syse.
 Solberg said her win was "a historic election victory for the right-wing parties".
 Her centre-right government won re-election in the 2017 Norwegian parliamentary election.
-Norway's new centre-left cabinet under Prime Minister Jonas Gahr Støre, the leader the Labour Party, took office on 14 October 2021.
+Norway's new centre-left cabinet under Prime Minister Jonas Gahr Støre, the leader of the Labour Party, took office on 14 October 2021.